pointnext/TryHackMe/write-ups/rooms/Bounty_hacker/README.md

 Q. What service can you bruteforce with the text file found?
 A. SSH

-Now we have her username we can attack ssh with hydra
+Now we have her username we can attack ssh with hydra.
+Also the locks.txt file looks like passwords.
+Let's try those first.

 Q. What is the users password?
 A. RedDr4gonSynd1cat3